-- Deglaze the pan: Add red wine, tomato sauce, sugar, and ¼ tsp salt.
-Stir and scrap the bottom of the saucepan.
+- Deglaze the pan: Add the red wine, tomato sauce, sugar, and ¼ tsp salt.
+Stir and scrape the bottom of the saucepan.

 - Cook the bolognese: Add the preserved 1 ½ cup pasta water to the saucepan.
 Turn up the heat to high and bring to a boil.
 Once boiling, reduce the heat to medium and simmer for 15 minutes or until half of the water is reduced.
 Transfer to a bowl and set aside.